-- Send your rear end back so that buttocks are on your heels and your chest is resting on the your thighs.
+- Send your rear end back so that buttocks are on your heels and your chest is resting on your thighs.

 - Find a comfortable place for your head and hands.
 My favorite option is to stack my fists and place my forehead on my fists.

 - Soften your belly.
 As you inhale, breathe into the side and back of the rib cage.
 This encourages mobility of the ribs that often hold unneeded tension.

 The beauty of a yoga practice is its flexibility (no pun intended!).
 That is, you can make adjustments to the positioning and use props.
 Try some of the variations below and make it work for you!